donanhnguyen/nasa-image-app/README.md

 <h1>Description</h1>

-Full-Stack, Star Wars themed hotel booking application.
+GalaxyStays is a Full-stack Star Wars themed hotel booking application.
 Users come to this site to book a hotel stay at their desired hotel in a certain planet for a certain time duration.
 Users can search for available hotels based on the date range they target, filter by planet, and select a specific room within each hotel.
 After booking a reservation, they can then cancel their upcoming reservation if they choose.

 <h1>Languages and tools used:</h1>